Serj-Sxhx/Vaults/01 Body of Work/_Paideia x Praxis Homepage (2023 WIP).md

 Associate at [WILD learning sciences](https://wildlearn.co/), supporting the development of self-directed learning in schools and organisations.

-I'm interested in questions related to human nature, technologies that unlock human potential, perspectival freedom and systems that support human flourishing.
+I'm interested in questions related to human nature, building [ubiquitous computation](https://www.ics.uci.edu/~djp3/classes/2012_09_INF241/papers/Weiser-Computer21Century-SciAm.pdf) to support perspectival freedom and systems that support human flourishing.

 You can read [[About & Work  - Serj Hunt]].